Emmagitlab/Project/src/readme.txt

 Note:command line > bash generate_upload.sh

 3.1 Please excute > bash build.sh to compile Query1.java
-and > bash run.sh to get result.
+and > bash run.sh to get result.(All the records end with 1 as value, 1 has no specific meaning, for us to check result.)
 Note:command line > bash *.sh

-3.2 Please excute > bash build2.sh to compile Query2.java
-and > bash run2.sh to get result for result without combiner.
+3.2 Please excute > bash build2.sh to compile Query2.java and > bash run2.sh to get result for result without combiner.
 Also build2_cb.sh and run2_cb.sh to get result with combiner.

-Differences(reference to perfomance.):
+Differences(reference to performance.):

  Items with considerable reduce of excution with combiner and without combiner:
   1) FILE_BYTES_READ is less of excution with combiner than without combiner
-  2) FILE_BYTES_WRITTEN is less of excution with combiner than without combiner Conclusion:File read/write has significant reduce, which is beneficail to perfomance.
+  2) FILE_BYTES_WRITTEN is less of excution with combiner than without combiner

+ Conclusion:File read/write has significant reduce, which is beneficail to performance.

   3) Map output materialized bytes
   4) Reduce shuffle bytes
   5) Physical memory (bytes) snapshot
   6) Spilled Records
   7) Reduce input records
-Conclusion:

-   run without combiner, the reducer start running when mapper at 79%, total time is: 1 min 11 sec the combiner input record is zero.

-   run with combiner, the reducer start running when the mapper 59% much earlier, total time is: 1 min 10 sec The reducer input records are much less than the records without combiner, but the combiner input records increase a lot.
+ Conclusion:There are less records written in disk which reduces the time of reducetask.
+With less reduce input records based on the combiner function, which also help enhance perfomance of mapreduce.

-3.3 Please excute build3.sh to compile Query3.java
-and run3.sh to get result as required.
+3.3 Please excute build3.sh to compile Query3.java and run3.sh to get result as required.

 3.4 This task is finished in a single Map-Reduce job, please excute bash build4.sh and bash run4.sh to check.

 3.5 Two Map-Reduce is created by Query5.java with same excute method.
 > bash build5.sh and > bash run5.sh
-  The first job named "Query5" and the second job named "Query5_1".
+    The first job is named "Query5" and the second job is named "Query5_1".